patrickbower/player-stats/README.md

-# Player stats brief
+# Player Statistics Card

-A single component brief requiring a development environment setup demonstrate front end development of a statistics card for players.
+A single component brief

-This is a simple development workflow as I 'strive to simplify' where possible.
-The gist of the workflow contains:
+## Tooling and technology
+For this brief my front end development workflow includes:

 - Gulp and NPM task running
 - SASS minified and concatenated single CSS with sourcemaps.